Late preterm infant

 Late preterm infants are infants born at a gestational age between 34 0/7 weeks and 36 6/7 weeks.
 They have higher morbidity and mortality rates than term infants (gestational age ≥37 weeks) due to their relative physiologic and metabolic immaturity, even though they are often the size and weight of some term infants.
 "Late preterm" has replaced "near term" to describe this group of infants, since near term incorrectly implies that these infants are "almost term" and only require routine neonatal care.

-In 2005, late-preterm births accounted for more than 70% of all preterm births (<37 weeks’ gestation), or approximately 377,000 infants.
-In fact, much of the increase in the preterm birth rate in recent years can be attributed to increases in late-preterm births.

-Risk Factors
+Risk factors

 Several important factors that may predispose late-preterm infants to medical conditions associated with immaturity: